 - Agree to the housing contract terms & conditions.

 - Sign a fitness center waiver.

 - Pay the $75 application fee.

-- Students are encouraged to preference living-learning communities based on the LLC's topic, not location.
-Living-learning community locations may change from year to year, based on interest in the LLC, and locations for 2016-17 will not be announced until room selection in April.
+- Students are encouraged to preference living learning communities based on the LLC’s topic, not the location.
+Living learning community locations may change from year to year, based on interest in the LLC.

 - New students are assigned to spaces after returning residents pick their rooms.
 Therefore, some living learning communities and halls will have fewer spaces available for new incoming students.